cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

     assert result.exit_code == 0
 ```

-The `CliRunner` is needed to invoke the command-line interface from within a
+Click's `testing.CliRunner` can invoke the command-line interface from within a
 test case.
 Since this is likely to be needed by most test cases in this module,
 let's turn it into a [test
-fixture](https://docs.pytest.org/en/latest/fixture.html).
-Test fixtures are
+fixture](https://docs.pytest.org/en/latest/fixture.html). *Test fixtures* are
-declared as simple functions with the `pytest.fixture` decorator.
+simple functions declared with the `pytest.fixture` decorator.
 Test cases can
 use a test fixture by including a function parameter with the same name as the
 test fixture.